Skip to main content

 WGS captures the entire genome of every organism in a sample, allowing for a thorough analysis of functional genes, metabolic pathways, and regulatory networks, offering a picture of the roles and interactions of community members.
 This contrasts with targeted approaches like 16S rRNA sequencing, which only provides information about certain conserved regions and is limited to taxonomic identification.
 With WGS, researchers can uncover novel functional elements that may be missed by targeted sequencing methods.

 Metagenomic shotgun sequencing, another popular approach, also provides insights into microbial function but may suffer from biases due to uneven genome coverage and difficulties in assembling complete genomes from complex communities.
-WGS, on the other hand, offers a more balanced representation of community members and enables the reconstruction of high-quality genomes, providing a more accurate picture of microbial function and interaction.
+Microbial whole genome sequencing, on the other hand, offers a more balanced representation of community members and enables the reconstruction of high-quality genomes, providing a more accurate picture of microbial function and interaction.

 Enhanced taxonomic resolution